How can I Support Faithworks?

 Yes.
 We are an IRS 501(c )(3) non-profit organization.

-Volunteers actually pay for the privilege of their service so that each trip pays for itself.
+Trip fees are calculated so that each trip pays is self-supporting.
 Costs vary from trip to trip.
+Volunteers pay a trip fee that covers the costs of travel expenses, meals, and a small amount that assists with needed supplies.
 Because the primary cost is transportation, trips to far-away places, by necessity, cost more.
 Costs also vary depending on housing arrangements, but housing is always arranged as frugally as possible.
-Each participant also pays for on-the-job insurance, a very small portion of any trip.

 1. How old do I have to be to participate in a mission trip?

 It varies with the trip destination.
-Children and youth are encouraged to come with their parents on local one-day trips or week-end trips.
+Children and youth are encouraged to come with their parents or a responsible adult.
+If you are interested in having your children participate, please complete the mission sign up form.

 2. Can I participate if I don’t live in or near Arizona?

 You certainly can.
 You would be responsible for travel to the site or to the point of departure in order to meet up with the team.
-We have medical and professional volunteers from all over the USA.
+We have volunteers from all over the USA.

 3. Can I participate if I’m physically handicapped?